-WRONGFUL DISCLOSURE OF INDIVIDUALLY INDENTIFIABLE HEALTH INFORMATION SEC.
-1177.
+SEC 1177.
+WRONGFUL DISCLSURE OF INDIVIDUALLY INDENTIFIABLE HEALTH INFORMATION

-(a) OFFENSE - A person who knowingly and in violation of this part -

-(1) Uses or causes to be used a unique health identifier;

-- (2) Obtains individually identifiable health information relating to an individual; or - (3) Discloses individually identifiable health information to another person, shall be punished as provided in section (b). - (b) PENALTIES A person described in subsection (a) shall- - (1) Be fined not more than \$50,000, imprisoned not more than 1 year, or both; - (2) If the offense is committed under false pretenses, be fined not more than \$100,000, imprisoned not more than 5 years, or both.
+- a.
+OFFENSE. -A person who knowingly and in violation of this part -(1) uses or causes to be used a unique heath identifier, "(2) obtains individually identifiable health information relating to an individual; or (3) discloses individually identifiable health information to another person, shall be punished as provided in subsection (b). - b.
+PENALTIES -A person described in subsection (a) shall (1) be fined not more than \$50,000, imprisoned not more than 1 year or both; (2) if the offense is committed under false pretenses be fined not more than \$100,000, imprisoned not more than 5 years, or both; and (3) if the offense is committed with intent to sell, transfer, or use individually identifiable health information for commercial advantage, personal gain, or malicious harm, be fined not more than \$250,000, imprisoned not more than 10 years, or both.